BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

     sudo ./setup-dockerd.sh

-#### Note:
-Comment: May need to add code in near the end of setup-dockerd.sh script because it calls systemctl daemon-reload and that may error on Ubuntu 14.04, it has not yet but needs more testing

 #### Download files:

 644	10-override.begin - beginning default lines for /etc/systemd/system/docker.service.d/10-override.conf file used by systemd docker.service.
 Additional lines for /etc/systemd/system/docker.service.d/10-override.conf file will be created by running /etc/docker/start-dockerd-with-systemd.sh.